 - Cut tape packaging is ideal for small builds and board repairs.

 More Information on Tape and Reel Packaging for Electrical Components

 While board manufacturing is a precise business, having the right kind of packaging is a surefire way to make your end product accurate and detailed.
-Now that you know the difference between tape and reel vs. cut tape packaging, it's time to begin accessing our reel services.
+Now that you know the difference between tape and reel vs. cut tape packaging, it's time to begin accessing our full reel services.